MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 ```

 This class defines the _factorial_ implementation.
-It first checks the argument validity and then redirects to a native method for speed considerations.
+It first checks the argument validity and then redirects to a native method for speed consideration.

 ### Write the C Header File